 This will be the fifth year that the clinic has participated in the event, said Paula Kreissler, its president and CEO.

-Last year, she said, the Wound Clinic had 44 walkers on its team, and raised more than $11,000, the most of any participating team.
-This year, she hopes to have more than 50 walkers, and to again raise the most money.
+Last year, she said, the Wound Clinic had 44 walkers on its team and raised more than $11,000, the most of any participating team.
+This year, she hopes to have more than 50 walkers and to raise the most money again.

-She’ll face quite a challenge, however, as the annual fundraiser, which had been just a walk, has been expanded to include cyclists and kayakers.
+However, she’ll face quite a challenge as the annual fundraiser, which had been just a walk, has been expanded to include cyclists and kayakers.

 The event has taken place for about 16 years and at several locations, including Forsyth Park and Oatland Island, said Suzanne Willis, the associate manager of the Diabetes Association’s Southeast Georgia and Coastal Carolina office.